MattBixley/VirtualMicroscope/docs/installation.rst

 Choose your Collection from the *Collections* menu, and choose your slide below.

-And that's it - now you can zoom in and out on Auraya the dog; you have a working implementation.
+And that's it - now you can zoom in and out on Auraya the dog.